Basic Python

 Show explanation

 The bug is that the variable storing the previous line is updated outside (after) the while loop body due to a missing level of indentation, so every line is counted as starting a new run.
-Teaches how indentation governs control flow in Python and how to step through a loop mentally to find where state is updated at the wrong time.

 Call the function and print its return value.
 Is it what you expected?